aamrits/frontend-interview-questions/content/js-concepts.md

 In this example:

-* The `Vehicle` class is the parent class with a `start` method.
+- The `Vehicle` class is the parent class with a `start` method.
-* The `Car` class extends `Vehicle` and inherits its properties and methods.
+- The `Car` class extends `Vehicle` and inherits its properties and methods.
-* The `Car` class adds additional properties (`model`) and methods (`drive`).
+- The `Car` class adds additional properties (`model`) and methods (`drive`).

-##### Summary
+##### Key Takeaway

-* **Abstraction**: Simplifies complex systems by modeling classes appropriate to the problem, exposing only relevant details.
+- **Abstraction**: Simplifies complex systems by modeling classes appropriate to the problem, exposing only relevant details.
-* **Encapsulation**: Keeps data safe from outside interference and misuse by bundling the data and methods into a single unit and restricting access.
+- **Encapsulation**: Keeps data safe from outside interference and misuse by bundling the data and methods into a single unit and restricting access.
-* **Polymorphism**: Allows methods to do different things based on the object it is acting upon, enabling a single interface to control access to a general class of actions.
+- **Polymorphism**: Allows methods to do different things based on the object it is acting upon, enabling a single interface to control access to a general class of actions.
-* **Inheritance**: Enables new classes to inherit properties and methods from existing classes, promoting code reuse and a hierarchical class structure.
+- **Inheritance**: Enables new classes to inherit properties and methods from existing classes, promoting code reuse and a hierarchical class structure.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>